How Effective is Coconut Oil for Dry Skin?

 So it’s not really a matter of whether or not coconut oil can cure these conditions, but whether it can successfully ease the symptoms.

-The Risks of Treating Dry Skin with Coconut Oil
+The Risks of Soothing Dry Skin with Coconut Oil

 Other than the risk of an allergic reaction, are there any major downsides to using coconut oil for dry skin?